trinadas0/pytorch-image-classification/README.md

 ## Acknowledgments

 This project is based on the PyTorch CIFAR-10 tutorial: [CIFAR-10 Tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html).
 The CIFAR-10 dataset used in this project was created by the University of Toronto.
-Special thanks to them for providing this valuable resource to the machine learning community.